DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 ##### Main Objective
-Compare Image Classification Techniques: Evaluate the effectiveness of Transfer Learning to enhance the accuracy of image classification.
+ Evaluate the effectiveness of Transfer Learning to enhance the accuracy of image classification.

 ##### Expected Outcomes
 * Accurate Image Classification: Achieve high levels of accuracy in classifying images, demonstrating the effectiveness of Transfer Learning